How Museum App Developers Drives Up Innovations

 Indoor location-tagging technologies

 iBeacon is an indoor proximity system that relies on Bluetooth Low Energy technology available for iOS devices.
 Simply put, iBeacon is an “I’m-here” signal broadcast approximately once per second to other devices within range of the Bluetooth signal.
 It features several identifying characteristics so that mobile applications can distinguish ‘their’ iBeacons from a crowd.
-It is a great tool that allows visitors to determine a user’s position precisely via a mobile phone without excessively draining batteries through constant GPS usage.
+It is a great tool that allows visitors to determine a user’s position precisely via mobile phone without excessively draining batteries through constant GPS usage.

 Rubens House iBeacon App